jacklebeignet/zero-yield/README.md

 # zero-yield
-An fork of Infinite Yield, that adds more commands than the default and updates automatically.
+A fork of Infinite Yield, that adds more essential commands than the default one.

 ## How To Use